TOP 10 Most Dangerous Dinosaurs In The World

 Ankylosaurus means “Rigid Lizard.”
 They belong to the Ankylosauridae family and are a kind of armored dinosaur with a club-shaped tail.
 It could reach a length of about nine meters and weigh over 6 tons.
 Fossils suggest it was alive during the Cretaceous Period in western North America.

-A complete skeleton of these species has not yet been discovered so that the illustrations might be inaccurate, but at least it gives an idea.
+A complete skeleton of these species has not yet been discovered so the illustrations might be inaccurate, but at least it gives an idea.
 This dinosaur was heavily armored, which helped it defend itself and attack at the same time.

 The Sarcosuchus Its name means ‘Crocodile of Flesh.’
 They turn out to be very distant relatives of crocodiles that would have lived around 112 million years ago.
 They are perhaps the most giant crocodiles to have ever lived whose fossils have been found in Africa.